• facebook

 • You want to migrate in small batches

-The Kernel Office 365 Migration tool is a powerful solution designed to migrate an unlimited number of mailboxes from both on-premise and hosted Exchange environments to Office 365.
-This tool eliminates the need for extensive prior preparation and ensures a comprehensive migration of mailboxes.
-Furthermore, it provides a detailed report upon successful completion of the migration.
-Let’s explore how this migration tool operates:
+Kernel Office 365 Migration is a tool that can migrate an unlimited number of mailboxes from on-premise and hosted exchange to Office 365.
+It does not require any prior preparation and fully migrates mailboxes and provides a full report after successful migration.
+Let’s see how this migration tool works:

 1. This is the home screen of the migration tool.
 Here in the Add Source section click on the Add button to add the Exchange account.